feirik/PyModbusDevices/HMI/README.md

 python3 main.py --host 192.168.1.100 -p 502 -u 1 -t 10
 ```

-## HMI Interface

-The HMI components:

-- **Trend Graphs**: See historical values of the input and output voltage for the voltage regulator
-- **Control Buttons**: For performing actions such as setting the set point, max limit, min limit, enabling output, and enabling overrides.
-- **View Selection**: Options to switch between different voltage views.
-- **Status Indicators**: Displays the status of the Modbus operations, enabling users to understand the current configuration and system state at a glance.

 ## Dependencies

 - `matplotlib`: This library facilitates the creation of the graphical components and visualization for the interface.